 - I will draft an IEP annual goal that meets the SMARTIE criteria.

-- My team will design a unit plan integrating an academic concept with an interpersonal skill addressing each of the six instructional criteria.
+- I will design a unit plan integrating an academic concept with an interpersonal skill addressing each of the six instructional criteria.

 Well-developed outcomes guide the design of professional development and help determine the use of presentation time, activities, practice, reflection, and assessment of outcomes (Wiggins et al., 2005).
 As identified in the HQPD Checklist, the participants benefit from an opportunity to see several examples across different contexts, practice the new skill or knowledge with constructive feedback, evaluate their performance based on criteria, and reflect on how this new learning will impact their current practice.